LINNEA ROCK

 Picture

-At the University of Wyoming, a team of aquatic ecologists, terrestrial ecologists, and hydrologists are working together to reveiw disturbances that have the potential to significantly alter temperate montane stream ecosystem health and services.
+At the University of Wyoming, a team of aquatic ecologists, terrestrial ecologists, and hydrologists are worked together to reveiw disturbances that have the potential to significantly alter temperate montane stream ecosystem health and services.
 Temperate montane ecosystems with complex drainage networks are especially vulnerable to ecosystem transformation due to their low fertility, heterogeneous landscape environments, and tight coupling between terrestrial and aquatic components.
-We are focused on pulse and press disturbances that impact stream water quality and quantity.
+We focused on pulse and press disturbances that impact stream water quality and quantity.
 Pulse disturbances occur over short time periods and rapidly introduce changes to ecosystem processes and properties, while press disturbances alter ecosystems gradually; e.g., wildfire (pulse), bark beetle (pulse), changes to the hydrological cycle (press), and vegetation community shifts (press).
 As these four disturbance types increase in severity and frequency and pose a risk to temperate montane streams, it is critical that we develop our understanding of the downstream ramifications on both aquatic and human communities.

 Conducting Communication, Research, and Education from Climate Change Perspectives